cucapra/capra-public/src/summertalks.md

 # CIS Summer Talk Series for Undergraduate Researchers

 We're running a series of enrichment talks for undergraduate researchers who are on campus in Gates this summer.
-Talks are on Thursdays at 2:30pm in Gates 301.
+Talks are on Tuesdays at 2:00pm in Gates 301.
 There are snacks and coffee.

 <table>